 Skyvia supports usual TCP/IP PostgreSQL connections and secure SSL connections.
-Skyvia supports synchronization of PostgreSQL servers of versions 8.3 and higher.
+Skyvia supports synchronization of PostgreSQL servers of versions 8.3 and higher and Amazon Aurora PostgreSQL.

 To connect to a PostgreSQL server, you need to specify the database server host name or IP address, the port the PostgreSQL server is listening, the user name and password to login, and the database name.

 Your PostgreSQL server must be available through the Internet in order for Skyvia to connect to it.

 You can find some advices on configuring your PostgreSQL server in order to access it from Skyvia in the How to Configure Local Database Server to Access It from Skyvia topic.

 Skyvia will access your server from the IP 126.96.36.199.

 You need to specify the following parameters for TCP/IP PostgreSQL connection: